 As a public facility, our campuses are open to visitors, students, faculty and staff during normal operational hours and for special events.
 Access to facilities after-hours or during periods when the college is closed is limited based on individual department needs and/or direction from college administration.
 Access to the buildings after-hours is routed through the police department at 303.797.5800.
 During normal operational hours, instructors and employees who need access to classrooms or offices need to contact the Police Department at 303.797.5800.
-Access to our Parker and Sturm Collaboration campuses can be obtained by contacting those individual locations; Parker Campus - 303.734.4822 and Sturm Collaboration

-Campus - 303.660.3160.
-Campus Police provides crime prevention activities, such as inspections of campus classrooms, facilities and grounds.
-They also provide inspections and community presentations.
+Access to our Parker and Sturm Collaboration campuses can be obtained by contacting those individual locations; Parker Campus - 303.734.4822 and Sturm Collaboration Campus - 303.660.3160.
+ACC Campus Police provides crime prevention activities, such as inspections of campus classrooms, facilities and grounds.
+They also provide for our area communities inspections and presentations.
+Campus Police inspect the safety and security of campus buildings and exterior grounds of all campus locations.
+When there are issues with lighting or other environmental factors are located, a record is made and repair request is placed with the Facilities Dept.